Select Page

 6. Conclusion

-The Berlin Blockade marked a turning point in the Cold War, showcasing the power struggle between the East and the West.
-The courage of the Western powers and the resilience of West Berliners during the Berlin Airlift shifted the dynamics of the conflict and set the stage for future confrontations.
-Understanding this historic event is essential in comprehending the broader context of the Cold War and its lasting impact on the world.
+The Berlin Blockade was a clear turning point in the Cold War giving evidence of the show down between the east and the west.
+In my view the aggressiveness of the western powers and toughness of the West Berliners during the Berlin Airlift changed polarity and staked ground for future standoffs.
+Knowledge of this event plays an important role in comprehending the circumstances of Cold War and its consequences all over the world.

 The Berlin Blockade: A Turning Point in the Cold War